 Loops are areas of the network where flow direction is ambiguous.
 Within a loop, resources can flow in either direction.
 Loops are expected with mesh networks but usually indicate error conditions in radial networks.
 You can discover loops using the Trace geoprocessing tool with the Loops trace type set.

 This trace begins at a single starting point and spans outward based on connectivity.
 Features participating in loops are returned as a single selection set.
 To augment the trace to travel the network based on traversability, parameters on the Trace tool can be set, making it an advanced loops trace.
-For example, configuring the trace to detect loops in a set of electrical conductors for a certain phase.
+For example, configure the trace to detect loops in a set of electrical conductors for a certain phase.

 See Discover network loops for more details.